learn-co-curriculum/phase-0-pac-2-default-sequence-and-comments/README.md

 > sequence** or **default flow**: "every line, top to bottom, left to right as
 > ruled by order of operations."

 Using SELECTION statements we can make JavaScript "skip" over code if some Boolean _evaluation_ is (or is not) `true`.
 Using REPETITION statements, we can make JavaScript "stay put" on one line and do it over and over until some Boolean _evaluation_ is (or is not) `true`.
 The only way to make JavaScript "not see" a line without a Boolean _evaluation_ at play is to "hide" it from JavaScript using a _comment_.
+We'll learn how to do this a bit later in the lesson but first, let's expand our repl.it skills a bit.

 ## Using the Code Window in repl.it

-In this lesson, we'll learn how to expand our use of [repl.it][] to make use of the code window in addition to the console window.
-Go ahead and open [repl.it][] now.
+So far, we've been using the console window in [repl.it][] and ignoring the code window.
+Now we're going to learn how we can use the code window to make it easier to write, test, and experiment with code.
+Go ahead and open [repl.it][].

 When you open it, you'll see a single line of code in the window on the left
 side: